“I am for sure my own toughest critic.”

 One of your favorite musical moments so far

 JIL going on tour with Maggie Rogers last spring.
 We played every night for two weeks to 600-700 capacity venues, and Maggie had sold out every single show.
-Our biggest show was to 1,000 in Montreal.
+Our biggest show was for 1,000 in Montreal.
 Definitely highlight of my musical career thus far!

 What do you do when you need some creative inspiration?